ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Using COSE Objects To Protect The Resource Representation {#oscon}

 The Publisher uses the symmetric COSE Key received from the KDC to protect the payload of the Publish operation (Section 4.3 of {{I-D.ietf-core-coap-pubsub}}).
-Specifically, the COSE Key is used to create a COSE\_Encrypt0 object with the AEAD algorithm specified by the KDC.
-The AEAD key lengths, AEAD nonce length, and maximum Sender Sequence Number (Partial IV) are algorithm dependent.
+Specifically, the Publisher creates a COSE\_Encrypt0 object {{RFC9052}}{{RFC9053}} by means of the COSE Key currently used as group key.
+The encryption algorithm and Base IV to use are specified by the 'alg' and 'Base IV' parameters of the COSE Key, together with its key identifier in the 'kid' parameter.

-The Publisher uses the private key corresponding to the public key sent to the KDC to countersign the COSE Object as specified in {{RFC9052}} {{RFC9053}}.
-The payload is replaced by the COSE object before the publication is sent to the Broker.
+Also, the Publisher uses its private key corresponding to the public key sent to the KDC for countersigning the COSE\_Encrypt0 object as specified in {{RFC9338}}.
+The countersignature is specified in the 'Countersignature version 2' parameter, within the 'unprotected' field of the COSE\_Encrypt0 object.

+Finally, the Publisher sends the COSE\_Encrypt0 object conveying the countersignature to the Broker, as payload of the PUT request sent to the topic-data of the topic targeted by the Publish operation.

+Upon receiving a response from the topic-data resource at the Broker, the Subscriber uses the 'kid' parameter from the 'Countersignature version 2' parameter within the 'unprotected' field of the COSE\_Encrypt0 object, in order to retrieve the Publisher's public key from the Broker or from its local storage.
+Then, the Subscriber uses that public key to verify the countersignature.

-The Subscriber uses the 'kid' in the 'countersignature' field in the COSE object to retrieve the right public key to verify the countersignature.
-It then uses the symmetric key received from KDC to verify and decrypt the publication received in the payload from the Broker (the publication is received through the Observe Notification or as the response to a GET request to the topic data resource).
+In case of successful verification, the Subscriber uses the 'kid' parameter from the 'unprotected' field of the COSE\_Encrypt0 object, in order to retrieve the COSE Key used as current group key from its local storage.
+Then, the Subscriber uses that group key to verify and decrypt the COSE\_Encrypt0 object.
+In case of successful verification, the Subscriber delivers the received topic data to the application.

-The COSE object is constructed in the following way (as described in {{RFC9052}} {{RFC9053}}).
+The COSE\_Encrypt0 object is constructed as follows.

-The protected Headers MUST contain:
+The 'protected' field MUST include:

-*  alg, the AEAD algorithm specified by the KDC, the same as received in the symmetric COSE Key in the Join Response
+* The 'alg' parameter, with value the identifier of the AEAD algorithm specified in the 'alg' parameter of the COSE Key used as current group key.

-The unprotected Headers MUST contain:
+The 'unprotected' field MUST include:

-* kid, with the value the same as in the symmetric COSE Key received <!-- representing group id-->
+* The 'kid' parameter, with the same value specified in the 'kid' parameter of the COSE Key used as current group key.
+This value represent the current Group ID (Gid) of the security group associated with the application group (topic).

-* the Partial IV, with value a Sender Sequence Number that is incremented for every message sent.
+* The 'Partial IV' parameter, with value set to the current Sender Sequence Number of the Publisher.
 All leading bytes of value zero SHALL be removed when encoding the Partial IV, except in the case of Partial IV value 0, which is encoded to the byte string 0x00.

-* Countersignature version 2 header, version 2 counter signature on encrypted content as defined in {{RFC9338}}{{RFC9053}}, includes
+   The Publisher MUST increment its Sender Sequence Number value by 1, after having completed an encryption operation by means of the current group key.

+* The 'Countersignature version 2' parameter, specifying the countersignature of the COSE\_Encrypt0 object.
+In particular:

+   - The 'protected' field specifies the serialized parameters from the 'protected' field of the COSE\_Encrypt0 object, i.e., the 'alg' parameter with value the identifier of the Signature Algorithm used in the security group.

+   - The 'unprotected' field includes the 'kid' parameter, with value the Publisher's Sender ID that the Publisher obtained from the KDC when joining the security group, as value of the 'group_SenderId' parameter of the Join Response (see {{join-response}}).

-  - the algorithm (protected),
+   - The 'signature' field, with value the countersignature.

+   The countersignature is computed as defined in {{RFC9338}}, by using the private key of the Publisher as signing key, and by means of the Signature Algorithm used in the group.
+The fields of the Countersign_structure are populated as follows:

+   - 'context' takes "CounterSignature".
+   - 'body_protected' takes the serialized parameters from the 'protected' field of the COSE\_Encrypt0 object, i.e., the 'alg' parameter.
+   - 'sign_protected' takes the serialized parameters from the 'protected' field of the 'Countersignature version 2' parameter, i.e., the 'alg' parameter.
+   - 'external_aad is not supplied.
-  - the kid, the sender ID (unprotected)
+   - 'payload' is the ciphertext of the COSE\_Encrypt0 object.

-  - the signature computed over the payload the ciphertext, with context string 'CounterSignatureV2' and  'external\_aad' as an empty string.
-* The ciphertext, computed over the plaintext that MUST contain the message payload.
-The 'external\_aad' is an empty string.
+* The 'ciphertext' parameter, with value the ciphertext computed over the topic data to publish.

+   The ciphertext is computed as defined in {{RFC9052}}{{RFC9053}}, by using the current group key as encryption key, the AEAD Nonce computed as defined in {{ssec-aead-nonce}}, the topic data to publish as plaintext, and the Enc_structure populated as follows:

+   - 'context' takes "Encrypt".
+   - 'protected' takes the serialization of the protected parameter 'alg' from the 'protected' field of the COSE\_Encrypt0 object.
+   - 'external_aad is not supplied.

+## AEAD Nonce # {#ssec-aead-nonce}

-The encryption and decryption operations are described in  {{RFC9052}} {{RFC9053}}.
+The encryption and decryption operations.
 The AEAD nonce is generated following the construction in Section 5.2 of {{RFC8613}} using the sender ID, Partial IV, and Base IV from the symmetric COSE Key received.

 # Applicability to MQTT PubSub Profile {#mqtt-pubsub}